Skip to content

 list_contextsList available remote nodes for remote_agent (when remote nodes are configured)

-Provider-native web search is configured in model and agent settings rather than exposed as a separate callable tool.
+Model-native web search is configured from Web Search and is not exposed as a separate callable tool.

 Tools can be individually enabled or disabled in Tool Permissions & Bash Policy.